andyshinn/Forza-ESP8266-UDP/README.md

 * [FastLED](https://github.com/FastLED/FastLED) for WS2812 support.

 * Forza.
 This requires the UDP Broadcasting to be enabled and IP and port to be configured in the game.
 This is deep in the HUD menus.

+## Modifications From Upstream

+* Work on ESP8266
+* Built with PlatformIO
+* OTA firmware updates